Camel case: Readability studies

-Camel case has been criticized as negatively impacting readability due to the removal of spaces and uppercasing of every word.

 A 2009 study of 135 subjects comparing snake case (underscored identifiers) to camel case found that camel case identifiers were recognized with higher accuracy among all subjects.
 Subjects recognized snake case identifiers more quickly than camel case identifiers.
 Training in camel case sped up camel case recognition and slowed snake case recognition, although this effect involved coefficients with high p-values.
 The study also conducted a subjective survey and found that non-programmers either preferred underscores or had no preference, and 38% of programmers trained in camel case stated a preference for underscores.
 However, these preferences had no statistical correlation to accuracy or speed when controlling for other variables.

 A 2010 follow-up study used a similar study design with 15 subjects consisting of expert programmers trained primarily in snake case.
 It used a static rather than animated stimulus and found perfect accuracy in both styles except for one incorrect camel case response.
 Subjects recognized identifiers in snake case more quickly than camel case.
 The study used eye-tracking equipment and found that the difference in speed for its subjects was primarily due to the fact that average duration of fixations for camel-case was significantly higher than that of snake case for 3-part identifiers.
 The survey recorded a mixture of preferred identifier styles but again there was no correlation of preferred style to accuracy or speed.